Skip to main content

 Self-build mortgage - exactly as it sounds, this type of mortgage is for people who want to build their own home, rather than buy a pre-built one.

-Islamic mortgage - whilst not actually a mortgage, it’s used for the same purpose, so is referred to such.
-This product is a sharia compliant form of finance that allows muslims to purchase a home whilst respecting the laws of their religion.
+Islamic mortgage - whilst not actually a mortgage, it’s used for the same purpose, so is referred to as such.
+This product is a sharia compliant form of finance that allows Muslims to purchase a home whilst respecting the laws of their religion.

 Interest rate terminology

-All mortgages charge interest, but the buyer can choose which type of interest-rate they would prefer, no matter what type of mortgage they take out.
+All mortgages charge interest, but the buyer can choose which type of interest-rate they would prefer.
 All interest-rate types fall under two headings:

 Fixed rate mortgage